 Inheritance Acquired Before the Marriage

-There are times when spouses enter into a marriage with some prior wealth of their own from an inheritance.
-State laws determine how an inheritance acquired before the marriage.
+Sometimes, spouses enter into a marriage with some prior wealth from an inheritance.
+State divorce laws determine how courts treat an inheritance acquired before the marriage.

 Gifts During the Marriage